-There are several different eb-3 visa jobs that restaurants are hiring for.
+There are several different eb-3 visa restaurant jobs that are in high demand across the United States.
 Here are the main ones:

 Servers: Also called waiters/waitresses, these positions are responsible for taking orders from customers, explaining daily specials, placing orders to the kitchen, and serving meals to customers.
 The normal minimum requirement is a High School Diploma or foreign equivalent.
 Some employers may require previous work experience as a server.